javascript-tutorial/en.javascript.info/1-js/02-first-steps/15-function-basics/article.md

 When the function is called in lines `(*)` and `(**)`, the given values are copied to local variables `from` and `text`.
 Then the function uses them.

 Here's one more example: we have a variable `from` and pass it to the function.
-Please note: although the function changes `from`, the change is not seen outside out the function.
+Please note: although the function changes `from`, the change is not seen outside the function.
 This is because when functions receive primitive data types as arguments, they always get a copy of the value instead:

 ```js run